OpenTreeOfLife/otcetera/README.md

 ### Testing: requests

-The python requests package is need for running the `make check` target because it runs tests in the `ws` subdirectory.
+The python requests package is need for running the `ninja test` target because it runs tests in the `ws` subdirectory.

 ## prerequisites: quick start